jpina10/playtomic-clone/README.md

 To run the application, follow these steps:

 * Set Up the User Service:
-  * Specify the profile in the user-service
+  * Specify the profile in the userDetails-service
   * Generate the RSA keys:
     * ```openssl genrsa >  private.pem```
     * ```openssl rsa -in private.pem -pubout -out public.pem```